 Do you have a chipped tooth?
 The chipping or cracking of a tooth can cause a permanent change to the way you look when you smile.
 Dental injuries can be so frustrating because teeth fail to heal from harm, and because that harm can have such a big impact on your overall appearance.
-What you should know is that your injury does not have to doom your smile.
-We can provide a natural-looking cosmetic treatment that leaves your chipped or cracked tooth in great shape.
+We can provide a natural looking cosmetic treatment that leaves your chipped or cracked tooth in great shape.
 The type of care recommended can vary based on how badly damaged your tooth is.
-In situations where a chip or crack hurts how comfortable you are putting pressure on a tooth, or leaves you at a heightened risk for further damage, a porcelain crown may be the ideal approach.
+In situations where a chip or break hurts with bite pressure on the remaining tooth, a porcelain crown may be the ideal approach.

 Determining the effect of a chip on a tooth’s health

 Your dentist will need to see how much of an effect a physical injury has on a tooth.
-Because our teeth are required to withstand considerable pressures when we bite and chew, it is important to confirm an injured tooth is stable enough to be treated with cosmetic care, instead of a dental crown.
-If it is not, a crown can be placed on it.
-In cases where the damage is only superficial, you can hide harm with a dental bonding treatment, which can be completed without requiring a restoration from a dental lab.
+Sometimes too much of the tooth structure is lost.
+If it is extensively damaged, a crown can be placed on it.
+In cases where the damage is only superficial, you can hide harm with a dental bonding treatment.
+This can be completed without requiring a restoration from a dental lab.

 Making Sure Your Smile Continues To Look Great After Work Is Completed

-Answer: When you damage a tooth, then bacteria can reach the inner layers of dentin, where decay can form.
+When you damage part of your tooth enamel, then bacteria can reach the inner layers of dentin, where decay can form.
 Patients can then develop tooth decay and infection, and along with it, serious discomfort.

-Answer: We begin by removing any decay and thoroughly cleaning the tooth.
-We may also etch the tooth to help the material stay in place as it cures.
-The bonding material is then added and blended with your tooth.
+The chewing surfaces of teeth take more abuse and need a strong restoration to resist chewing loads.
+We begin any bonding procedure by removing any decay and thoroughly cleaning the tooth.
+We may also etch the surface of the tooth to help the filling material stay in place as it cures.
+The bonding material is then added and blended with your chipped teeth.
 We apply the composite resin in multiple layers, sculpting the tooth as the material cures under a light.
 Finally, we polish the tooth for a more natural appearance.

 Yes!
-We use the same material as we do for our tooth-colored fillings, which means the bonding can match your tooth’s color.
+We use the same material as we do for our tooth colored fillings, which means the tooth bonding can match your tooth’s color.
 The polishing process also helps ensure a more lifelike quality.
 We want you to enjoy a beautiful new tooth that blends seamlessly with your smile.

-Do you need to repair a chipped tooth?
-Accidents happen.
 Whether from a sports injury, biting on a foreign object in your food, or a bad oral habit, our teeth can become cracked or chipped.
-Thankfully, patients have a variety of options available for repairing damaged teeth.
+Thankfully, patients have a variety of options available for repairing a small chip to something much larger.
 In today’s blog, Dr. James Fondriest, discusses popular methods of smile restoration.

 If you have a chipped tooth, you have more than just your appearance to worry about.
 Fortunately, we can use cosmetic dentistry to repair damaged teeth.
 Let’s look at how cosmetic bonding can address minor damage, sometimes in a single sitting!

-Our team can offer solutions to damaged teeth, often in a single visit.
+Our team can offer dental procedures to repair a damaged natural tooth, often in a single visit.
+Most bonding procedures are partially covered by dental insurance.
 To learn more, schedule a consultation by calling us at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.